silly-lily/HTB-Machines/StartingPoint/Tier0/Fawn/README.md

 # Fawn Machine

-Fawn is a very easy machine on Hack The Box Starting Point Tier 0 that focuses on connecting to FTP anonymously.
+Fawn is a very easy linux machine on Hack The Box Starting Point Tier 0 that focuses on connecting to FTP anonymously.

 ## Task 1